dbmi-bgm/cgap-annotations/docs/index.rst

-.. cgap-annotations documentation master file, created by sphinx-quickstart on Mon Oct 26 11:21:37 2020.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ========
 Overview
 ========

-This is a documentation for the annotation of genes and variants annotation in CGAP.
-Additionally, information required to recreate reference files that have been modified or generated for other steps in the CGAP Pipelines is also stored here.
+This documentation covers the sources of annotation used in CGAP for genes and variants.
+It also provides information on the creation of custom reference files used in the CGAP Pipelines.

-The files referred to in these docs are stored in S3 bucket:
+Copies of the files referred to in these docs are stored in the S3 bucket:

     s3://cgap-annotations

-This bucket is private and not meant for public sharing of files.
-It is for internal file back-up and most of them are in Glacier.
+The bucket is private and not meant for public files sharing.
+It is intended for internal back-up only and most of the files are stored in deeper archive tiers.

 .. toctree::